WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 ## Typing the derived state

-The derived state is a state that is calculated based on the global state or local context.
+The derived state is data that is calculated based on the global state or local context.
 In the client store definition, it is defined using a getter in the `state` object.

 _Please, visit the [Understanding global state, local context and derived state](./undestanding-global-state-local-context-and-derived-state.md) guide to learn more about how derived state works in the Interactivity API._

+Following our previous example, let's create a derived state that is the double of our counter.

 ```ts
 type MyContext = {